nazimboudeffa/Wasaaa/README.md

 # Wasaaa

-Wasaaa is a plugin for YouPHPTube to let you access your videos stored on Wasabi
+Wasaaa is a plugin for YouPHPTube to let you access your videos stored on Wasabi.com

 ## Usage